bibanon/bibanon/Books/Anarchist-Cookbook/Explosives/Amatol.md

-Description:  amatol is a high explosive, whit to buff in color.
+Amatol is a high explosive, white to buff in color.
 It is a mixture  of  ammonium  nitrate and TNT, with a relative effectiveness slightly higher  than  that  of  TNT  alone.
 Common compositions vary from 80% ammonium nitrate  and  20%  TNT  to 40% ammonium nitrate and 60% TNT.
 Amatol is used as